-- grade 1(A) has decreased from 3% to 2%.
-Figures 11 and 12 show the heritage assets in Mansfield and Warsop. - 8.4 The national Heritage at Risk Register101 identifies three assets at risk, these are summarised in Table 8.2 below.
+8.2.4 The national Heritage at Risk Register 101 identifies three assets at risk, these are summarised in Table 8.2 below.

 Table 8.2: Heritage at Risk

 Asset at risk Asset Type Summary of issues Bridge Street Conservation Area, Mansfield Conservation Area The conservation area, containing 27 Listed Buildings, is considered to be in very bad condition, with a low vulnerability and deteriorating trend.
 Church of St John the Evangelist, St John Street, Mansfield Place of worship, Listed Building grade II Many of the slates across all the roofs are 'tingled' and many more have slipped or are missing.
 The roof is suffering from extensive nail fatigue.
 The asset is considered to be in a poor condition at immediate risk of further rapid deterioration or loss of fabric.
 A solution has been agreed but not yet implemented.
 Roman villa ESE of Northfield House, Mansfield Archaeology - Scheduled Monument This archaeological asset is considered to have extensive significant problems and a declining trend.
 Its principal vulnerability is arable ploughing.